mjuarezm/mjuarezm.github.io/_pages/announcement.md

 inline: false
 ---

-I am looking for motivated PhD students with a solid mathematical background, some familiarity with the fields of machine learning, and security and privacy and, ideally, previous research experience.
+I am looking for a motivated PhD student with a solid mathematical background, some familiarity with the fields of machine learning, and security and privacy and, ideally, previous research experience.
+This is a full-time and fully funded position, and the call is open to UK/EU/International candidates.

 The student will be working with me on one of these topics: